Giskard-AI/giskard/python-client/docs/guides/transformation/index.md

 from giskard.ml_worker.testing.functions.slicing import positive_sentiment_analysis
 ```

-## Create your own slicing function
+## Create your own transformation function

 To create a Giskard slicing function, you just need to decorate an existing Python functions with `@slicing_function()`.
 Depending on the argument of the decorator, you can decorate different Python functions: filtered by row level, dataframe level or at cell level: